Agentic-Trust-Layer/agentic-trust/apps/provider/README.md

 # Agent Provider App

-Next.js application that serves as an agent provider with A2A (Agent-to-Agent) endpoints.
+Express.js application that serves as an agent provider with A2A (Agent-to-Agent) endpoints, using `@agentic-trust/core` for agent management and authentication.

 ## Features